AmaniAppNest/nv-quantum-sensor-simulator/README.md

 * Spatial configuration.
 * Experimental control constraints.

-The control policy can then select an admissible control configuration appropriate for the current physical state.
+The control policy can select an admissible control configuration appropriate for the current physical state.

-The objective is not simply to maximize an abstract numerical reward.
-The optimization should remain constrained by the physical and experimental structure of the sensing system.
+The optimization remains constrained by the physical and experimental structure of the sensing system rather than treating the control problem as an unconstrained numerical optimization.

-A future multi-objective formulation may combine:
+The control objective can combine:

 * Sensing performance.
 * Quantum coherence.